kriwil/labster-wiki-dump/markdown/0136_Microbial_Growth.md

 *Saccharomyces cerevisiae*, the exponential phase can occur twice with slightly different growth rates due to a switch in metabolic pathways.\
-![Typical growth curve of yeast with glucose substrate](Growth phase1.jpg "fig:Typical growth curve of yeast with glucose substrate")
+![Typical growth curve of yeast with glucose substrate](/wiki/Growth phase1.jpg "fig:Typical growth curve of yeast with glucose substrate")

 ### Lag Phase